-If you have been watching series or movies many times, you must have been influenced to watch it just because the thumbnail of that video was exciting and irresistible.
 And also, you might have skipped the video content if you didn't find the thumbnail attractive enough.
-A survey showed that most viewers rely on the video thumbnails to choose whether to watch a video or ignore it.
+A survey showed that most viewers rely on YouTube video thumbnails to choose whether to watch or ignore a video

 So, video thumbnails are an important part of Video Editing.
 After all, you can say a thumbnail can speak volumes about the whole content and the effort you have put into that.
 A good thumbnail is a powerful tool to attract viewers.

-The right thumbnail works like sugar to the ants, generating curiosity in the audience and prompting them to click your awesome video content.
+The right thumbnail works like sugar to the ants, generating curiosity in the audience and prompting them to click on your awesome video content.

 What is a video thumbnail?